Talc-AI/search-bench/README.md

 There are limitations to this; particularly that different products might believe some answer formats are "better" than others.
 We don't attempt to discern between the subjective quality of answers beyond factual accuracy and relative conciseness.

 In addition, we acknowledge that LLMs-as-a-judge may sometimes make mistakes particularly because we're judging open ended answers.
 We intentionally choose to grade open ended answers over multiple choice questions because multiple choice performance is not representative of user experience.
-With SearchBench we are OK with a few false positives if it means that we can run a more realistic tests on products.
+With SearchBench we are OK with a few false positives if it means that we can run more realistic tests on products.

 Lastly, we choose to use LLMs as a judge over humans as a practical matter.
-While aligned humans may catch some things a good LLM pipeline doesnt, it's simply not practical for engineering changes to run manual checks on every PR they put up.
+While aligned humans may catch some things a good LLM pipeline doesn't, it's simply not practical for engineering changes to run manual checks on every PR they put up.
 Once again we trade false positives for rapid, relevant feedback.

 ## Moving Forward